luzmo-official/cumulio-auth0/Readme.md

 # Multi-tenant integration example with use of Auth0

-Follow the steps below to setup a simple webapp that displays a cumul.io dashboard with multi tenancy.
+Follow the steps below to setup a simple webapp that displays a [Cumul.io](https://cumul.io) dashboard with multi tenancy.
 Setting this app will allow you to define rules that determine what each user has access to on your dashboard.

-Before you begin, you will need a cumul.io account.
+Before you begin, you will need a [Cumul.io](https://cumul.io) account.

 ## I. Create a dashboard

-Here we will use the United Widgets Sales dataset.
-First, you will have to create a new dashboard.
-Then you can find the dataset in DATA -> Add new dataset (+) -> Demo Data.
-Here select United Widgets Sales dataset and Import.

-Create a dashboard with a parameter `department` of type `Hierarchy[]` and use it in a dashboard filters on United Widgets - Sales.
+You can create as many dashboards as you'd like.

 ## II.
+Create an Integration

+Add the dashboards you want to use in this application all into an 'Integration' in Cumul.io.
+Per user you can determine which integration they will see, so depending on their role, company, license, ... you can control which dashboards they see by creating separate integrations.
+We will use the Integration ID to create an SSO token and embed the dashboards into the application.

+## III.
 Auth0 setup

 1. Create an account [here](https://auth0.com/)